Last Updated: May 20, 2021

 Another theory that could explain the drop in hormones is that these changes occur as a result of a sort of psychological preparation for fatherhood.
 The well-known “sympathetic weight gain” that many fathers-to-be experience with their partners might also be the result of lower testosterone.

 However, while the study is interesting, it is limited in it’s scope according to reproductive endocrinologist Dr. Tomer Singer.
 Singer, who works at Lenox Hill Hospital in NYC, says that one issue is the few numbers of couples involved in the study.

 “They would probably have to repeat this in a larger group before coming to any conclusions,” he said.
 He also says that salival testing is not as accurate as blood testing for the hormones studied.

 He adds that the majority of the couples in the sample were white, had a high level of education and fairly significant incomes.
 Theoretically, they might not experience the same financial stress as other couples, which could explain the lack of an increase in the stress hormone cortisol.

 Dr. Singer says that the ideas behind the reasons these changes occur need additional study as well.

 He does suggest however, that just having the knowledge about these changes could be beneficial to expecting parents, and may actually help partners support one another if they both understand the changes they are going through together.

-See Also: Best Testosterone Booster – Natural Hormone Replacement for Men
+See Also: Best Testosterone Supplements – Natural Hormone Replacement for Men